Last updated on December 21st, 2020.

 To scuba dive at Buford Spring you must register with the FWC.
 Registration is free and must be completed for each dive and diver.

 The best time of the day to visit is on a clear, cloudless day when the sun is high overhead.
-Even modest cloudcover blocks the direct sunlight, which has a dramatic effect on the cavern lighting.
+Even modest cloud cover blocks the direct sunlight, which has a dramatic effect on the cavern lighting.

-The sun’s position varies based on the season.
-Generally for the best lighting, folks recommend trying to be in the water between approx. 11 a.m. until 2 p.m.
+For the best lighting, try to be in the water between approx. 11 a.m. until 2 p.m.
 The overhead sunlight shines down into the sink and illuminates the site nicely.
-On a day with good visibility the sun’s rays shine into a beautiful, shimmering spotlight effect.

 Most folks recommend against visiting in the summer, due to several factors:

-- Increased rainfall reduces visibility
+• Increased rainfall reduces visibility

-- Swamp water levels are likely to be higher due to summer rain
+• Swamp water levels are likely to be higher due to summer rain

-- Extremely hot temperatures
+• Extremely hot temperatures

-- Increased mosquito and insect activity
+• Increased mosquito and insect activity

-- Alligator activity and mating behavior
+• Alligator activity and mating behavior

 Like almost all of Florida’s springs, the water temperature in Buford Spring remains a pretty constant temperature, around 72-75 degrees.
 It varies depending on recent rainfall amounts.